silouanwright/sanity-plugin-asset-source-stock-images/README.md

 ```

 ## Usage in Studio
-- Clicking on the white checkmark selects the photo for upload (this allows for clicking on the photo itself in the future to render a lightbox)
+- Clicking on the white checkmark selects the photo for upload (this will allow for clicking on the photo itself in the future to render a lightbox)

 ## Notes